moritzsalla/healingorb-monorepo/chrome-extension/README.md

 ## Certificate Issues on Chrome

 Chrome doesn't accept self-signed certificate issues.
 Read more [here](https://stackoverflow.com/a/58957322/10653440).
-To allowlist `https://192.168.0.24/`, type `thisisunsafe` when faced with the error screen.
+To allowlist your Raspberry Pi's IP address, type `thisisunsafe` when Chrome throws an error screen.
 This is likely to be the reason if the Raspberry Pi is not responding.
 Please check your developer console regularly, Chrome's behavior is sporadic.

 ## Data Flow